Code of Business Conduct and Ethics

 (i) Non-Disclosure/Assignment Agreement.
 When you joined the Company, you signed an agreement to protect and hold confidential the Company's proprietary information.
 This agreement remains in effect for as long as you work for the Company and after you leave the Company.
 Under this agreement, you may not disclose the Company's confidential information to anyone or use it to benefit anyone other than the Company without the prior written consent of an authorized Company officer.

 (ii) Disclosure of Company Confidential Information.
 To further the Company's business, from time to time our confidential information may be disclosed to potential business partners.
 However, such disclosure should never be done without carefully considering its potential benefits and risks.
 If you determine in consultation with your manager and other appropriate Company management that disclosure of confidential information is necessary, you must then contact the Legal Department to ensure that an appropriate written non-disclosure agreement is signed prior to the disclosure.
 The Company has standard non-disclosure agreements suitable for most disclosures.
 You must not sign a third party's non-disclosure agreement or accept changes to the Company's standard non-disclosure agreements without review and approval by the Company's Legal Department.
 Furthermore, any employee publication or publicly made statement that might be perceived or construed as attributable to the Company, made outside the scope of his or her employment with the Company, must be reviewed and approved in writing in advance by the Company's Legal Department and must include the Company's standard disclaimer that the publication or statement represents the views of the specific author and not of the Company.
 This includes, but is not limited to, comments posted about the Company on social media websites.
-For more information on postings to social media sites, please see the Company’s Social Media policy, which is posted on tibbr in the "Policies" group.
+For more information on postings to social media sites, please see the Company's Social Media policy on insideTIBCO.

 (iii) Requests by Regulatory Authorities.
 The Company and its employees, agents and contractors must cooperate with appropriate government inquiries and investigations.
 In this context, however, it is important to protect the legal rights of the Company with respect to its confidential information.
 All government requests for information, documents or investigative interviews must be referred to the Company's Legal Department.
 No financial information may be disclosed without the prior approval of the Chief Financial Officer.